dancer1325/compodoc/docs/README.md

-# Compodoc architecture and operating
+# Compodoc

+* goal
+  * architecture
+  * how does it work?

-## Libraries used inside generate static HTML pages
+## libraries / INTERNALLY -- use to generate -- static HTML pages

-### Libs not sync with npm
+### libs / NOT sync -- with -- npm

 -   d3 from d3-flextree: 3.x.x
 -   EventDispatcher